 Figure 4 reports the results for all types of goods.
-In panels (a), (b) and (c) we report the time changes of the ad-valorem costs, the additive costs and the total costs respectively, for Air transport (starting from the reference value 100 in 1974).
-Panels (d), (e) and (f) report the results for Vessel.
+In panels (a), (b) and (c) we report the time changes of the ad-valorem costs, the additive costs and the total costs respectively, for air transport (starting from the reference value 100 in 1974).
+Panels (d), (e) and (f) report the results for vessel.
 In each panel, we report the evolution of transport costs for both the unfitted (plain blue line) and the fitted (dotted red line) measures.

 Figure 4: Transport costs (with and without composition effects)